Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-For external validation, we utilized the RAD-ChestCT dataset, which includes a cohort from another country \cite{draelos2021machine}.
-This step was crucial for evaluating CT-CLIP's performance across varied patient distributions.
-The dataset comprises 3,630 CT volumes, uniformly reconstructed using a single technique.
-Half were conducted with Siemens CT scanners, and the other half with GE Medical scanners.
-The number of slices ranged from 46 to 1277, with an average of 511.6 and a mode of 472.
-All scans were provided at a resolution of $512 \times 512$ px.
-To ensure consistent evaluation, we applied identical preprocessing methods to this external dataset as used with our CT-RATE cohort.

-Since the RAD-ChestCT dataset lacks a \emph{Mosaic attenuation} label, we excluded it from our external evaluation.
+For the first external validation set, we use the RAD-ChestCT dataset, which includes a cohort from another country \cite{draelos2021machine}.
+The dataset comprises 3,630 non-contrast chest CT volumes, uniformly reconstructed using a single technique.
+Half are conducted with Siemens CT, and the other half with GE Medical scanners.
+The number of slices ranges from 46 to 1277, with an average of 511.6 and a mode of 472.
+All CT volumes have a resolution of 512 × 512 pixels.
+The pixel spacing in the axial (XY) plane ranges from 0.189 to 0.977 mm, with an average of 0.692 mm, while the slice thickness varies from 0.125 to 5 mm, with an average of 0.706 mm.
+To ensure consistent evaluation, we apply identical preprocessing methods to this external dataset as used with our CT-RATE cohort.
+Since the RAD-ChestCT dataset lacks a \emph{Mosaic attenuation} label, we exclude it from our external evaluation.
 Furthermore, while the RAD-ChestCT dataset includes a \emph{Calcification} label, our dataset distinguishes between \emph{Arterial wall calcification} and \emph{Coronary artery wall calcification}.
-In assessing the model accuracies on the external evaluation set, we used the higher classification probabilities between these two labels for the \emph{Calcification} prediction during inference.
+In assessing the model accuracies on the external evaluation set, we use the higher classification probabilities between these two labels for the \emph{Calcification} prediction.

+For the second external validation set, we use the validation split from the MedSyn paper \cite{Xu2023MedSyn}, which contains 1,024 chest CT scans and paired radiology reports, each from a different subject.
+These scans originate from the University of Pittsburgh Medical Center (UPMC) and have been fully de-identified.
+We employ the same automated report labeler used for CT-RATE to extract 18 abnormality labels from the text reports for evaluation.
+To ensure consistent and fair comparison, we apply the same preprocessing pipeline to chest CT volumes as used with our CT-RATE cohort.